davidmoten/aws-lightweight-client-java/README.md

 Using AWS SDK the shaded minimized jar deployed to Lambda is 5.1MB, with *aws-lightweight-client-java* the jar is 80K.

+The conclusion from the comparison is that with this scenario Lambdas using *aws-lightweight-client* run in 40% of the time as using AWS SDK v1.

 Here are the comparison results:

 **Cold Start Runtimes (average)**